-Editor’s Note: This is a guess post by Colin Cuthbert from Ayers Management.
+Editor’s Note: This is a guest post by Colin Cuthbert from Ayers Management.
 His opinions are his own.

 From the moment you advertise a vacancy in your company, the applications will come flooding in like The Letters from No-One in Harry Potter and the Philosopher’s Stone.
 OK, well maybe not to the extent that the office will become as uninhabitable as the Dursleys’ residence, but you get the idea.